Multiplayer is one of the most popular and effective ways to leverage Minecraft in the classroom. This article will cover:

 The host can give the IP address out to other users to log in.
 When the other users start Minecraft: Education Edition they can open Worlds, click the Friends tab, and then select Add Server.

 To join, simply type in the IP address of the host machine, add a name, and select “Add Server”.
-Users can find the host machine in their Friends list and connect to it whenever the host machine is online. *If you are not on the same network this is the process you will need to use.
-Two users on different networks will not auto discover as described above.*
+Users can find the host machine in their Friends list and connect to it whenever the host machine is online.

 That is all you need to get started with multiplayer worlds.
 Please contact support if you run into any technical issues.